 For more information see our article The 5 Must Have Cookware Pieces Every Cook Needs (Plus a Few Nice Extras), plus our reviews of cast iron and carbon steel skillets.

-TRK Favorite: Tramontina Tri-Ply Stainless 12-Piece Set (Chinese)
+Best Set Overall: Tramontina Tri-Ply Clad 12-Piece Set (Chinese)

 See the 12 piece set on Amazon (other set sizes at this link, too)

-Our favorite set from Tramontina is the Chinese 12-piece.
+Our favorite set of Tramontina Tri-Ply Clad is the Chinese 12-piece.
 It's hard to find any cookware set that doesn't have at least one or two filler pieces.

 But every piece in this set is usable.